 Some individuals may be aware that change is needed but are not prepared or aware of the steps they need to take to actually move forward with change.
-Others, are already in the change process.
+Others are already in the change process.
 Regardless of the current state, individuals are able to build internal motivation and move forward with the desired change.

 Motivational Interviewing and Substance Abuse

-Whether an individual enters treatment voluntarily, due to social pressure or is required to attend due to legal requirements, Motivational Interviewing has been effective in helping individuals resolve their ambivalence for change and begin to make a plan and engage in the steps required for change.
+Whether an individual enters treatment voluntarily due to social pressure or is required to attend due to legal requirements, motivational interviewing has been effective in helping individuals resolve their ambivalence for change and begin to make a plan and engage in the steps required for change.

-Engaging: Conversing through individual and group meetings about a client’s issues, concerns, and hopes for the future.
+Conversing through individual and group meetings about a client’s issues, concerns, and hopes for the future.

-Focusing: Clarifying the conversation to patterns of behaviors that an individual wants to change.
+Clarifying the conversation to patterns of behaviors that an individual wants to change.

-Evoking: Increasing motivation to change by helping an individual experience the importance of change and confidence that change is possible while preparing them to make significant life changes.
+Increasing motivation to change by helping an individual experience the importance of change and confidence that change is possible while preparing them to make significant life changes.

 Offering practical steps and tools that an individual may use to implement their desired change as a part of each group or activity planned throughout their stay and creating a viable discharge plan to support an individual to maintain sobriety long-term.

 Motivational Interviewing Stages of Change

 When an individual enters treatment, they may be at any point in the change process.
-In total, Motivational Interviewing identifies six stages of change through which the techniques of Motivational Interviewing are designed to help an individual move.
+In total, motivational interviewing identifies six stages of change through which the techniques of motivational interviewing are designed to help an individual move.
 The stages are as follows:

 In this first stage, an individual may be experiencing some negative consequences of their behavior or substance abuse but does not identify the issue as being serious enough for them to consider changing their behavior.
 In the contemplation stage, individuals have minimal interest or motivation to change.

-Apex staff and clinicians are trained in Motivational Interviewing techniques and apply it in a variety of contexts throughout the treatment program.
-Clinicians and staff work collaboratively with our clients to identify an individual’s current readiness to change and throughout treatment, identify barriers and resolutions that may exist to help an individual move towards greater readiness or maintenance of change.
+Apex Recovery San Diego staff and clinicians are trained in motivational interviewing techniques and apply them in a variety of contexts throughout the treatment program.
+Clinicians and staff work collaboratively with our clients to identify an individual’s current readiness to change and, throughout treatment, identify barriers and resolutions that may exist to help an individual move toward greater readiness or maintenance of change.
 We understand and respect that the circumstances that have brought someone into treatment at any particular moment are unique, just as each client is unique.